Roblox-Thot/FakeSploit/README.md

 # FakeSploit (a.k.a.
 "Arcane")
 Showing how easy it is to make a fake Roblox exploit.

+> [!WARNING]
+> This edits Roblox's memory so it could lead to a ban!

 > [!NOTE]
 > This is for educational purposes only and I will not give help on anything here as this is just to show not to trust everything